nfriedly/running-average/README.md

 // create an instance
 var runningAverage = new RunningAverage({
-  windowSize: 4 // how many recent numbers to consider when calculating average });
+  windowSize: 4 // how many recent numbers to consider when calculating average (default is 100) });

 // push a number